AlexanderGrissik/libxlio-pub/docs/contributing.md

 * The code is well-designed.
 * The functionality is good for the users of the code.
 * Any parallel programming is done safely.
-* The code isn’t more complex than it needs to be.
+* The code isn't more complex than it needs to be.
-* The developer isn’t implementing things they might need in the future but don’t know they need now.
+* The developer isn't implementing things they might need in the future but don't know they need now.
 * Code has appropriate unit tests.
 * Tests are well-designed.
 * The developer used clear names for everything.